The path from typist to scribe

-Once you are confident you can scribe, and edit your drafts into good copy, you may feel ready to take on a 'real job' scribing someone's minutes or reports.
+Once you are confident you can scribe accurately and edit your drafts into professional reports or minutes, you will be ready to take on a paid scribing job.

-As a fairly new scribe, you will probably take a longer time than an experienced scribe to edit your drafts into good copy.
-As you gain more experience, you will become much faster at editing and producing high quality reports and minutes.
+As a fairly new scribe, you will probably take longer than an experienced scribe to edit your drafts.
+As you gain experience, you will become much faster at editing and producing high quality reports and minutes.
 Many early-career scribes charge a low rate initially, then once they have gained more experience and picked up speed, they increase their rates.

-Sally-Anne Watson Kane has over 20 years' experience scribing interviews, meetings, discussions, seminars, testimonies and oral histories.
-She generally scribes selection reports and referees' reports, submissions and applications via telephone, and scribes on site in Gippsland (Vic).
-On Time Typing also has on-site scribes in Darwin (NT) and Bendigo (Vic).
+Sally-Anne Watson Kane has over 20 years’ experience scribing interviews, meetings, discussions, seminars, testimonies and oral histories.
+She produces selection reports and referees’ reports, submissions and applications, and minutes.